 Check the yaml file or Helm chart that was used to deploy the application and see if a different storage class is defined.

 Check to make sure that the worker node image type is Ubuntu and the NFS mount succeeded.

 What happens to applications after I stop managing them from Astra Control?

 Any existing backups or snapshots will be deleted.
 Applications and data remain available.
 Data management operations will not be available for unmanaged applications or any backups or snapshots that belong to it.

 Data management operations

-The geography of the first managed cluster will determine the location of the object store.
-For example, if you add a cluster in a European zone, then remove that cluster and add one in the US, all future object stores will be created in EU.
-If you need to change this zone, please contact our support department.
+The geography of the first managed cluster determines the location of the object store.
+For example, if the first cluster that you add is in a European zone, then the bucket is created in that same geography.
+If needed, you can add additional buckets.